ahmvdev/swift-prac/README.md

-## practicing swift on the terminal
+## Practicing swift on the terminal

+Bunch of small programs made with Swift